A summary and analysis of the evidence

 Quality standards for systematic reviews

-The medical information specialists in the University Library conduct systematic reviews according to professional guidelines such as the Cochrane Handbook and the Standards for systematics reviews, IoM.
+The medical information specialists in the University Library conduct systematic reviews according to professional guidelines such as the Cochrane Handbook and the Standards for systematic reviews, IoM.
 Our contribution is essential, as demonstrated by research from Koffel (2015) and Rethlefsen et al. (2015).

 Avoid bias: do not limit to a time frame or language, because this will introduce ‘publication bias’ into the research.
 See: Cochrane Handbook, 2019.